In January 2011, Instagram had just one million users on their app. This seems like a lot, but it’s nothing compared to where they’re at now.

 HIM – Good rant.
 10/10 mate!

-As you can see, I’m not really on the side of Instagram, and I feel like I have some pretty valid reasons.
-I’m sure the majority of Instagram fans won’t make it this far down the page (most people rarely d0), but here’s how I like to sum it up.
+As you can see, I’m not really on the side of Instagram.
+I feel like I have some pretty valid reasons.
+I’m sure the majority of Instagram fans won’t make it this far down the page (most people rarely d0).
+But here’s how I like to sum it up.